 That is not a casual interaction.
 It is a deep commitment.

 For advertisers, this translates into measurable impact.
 Podcast advertising often uses CPM (cost per thousand listeners), but the real value lies beyond that metric.
 A listener who trusts a host may click a link, try a product, or recommend it to friends.
+Research suggests that a majority of regular podcast listeners take action after hearing a podcast ad, whether that means searching for a product, visiting a website, or making a purchase.

 In other words, the listener becomes part of the marketing chain.